estopinj/dam/about.md

 {:style="counter-reset:none"}
+1. This *About* page providing a brief introduction to this website

 1. [Criteria panel]({{ site.baseurl }}/criteria)

     This panel provides information on every criterion used to subset detection & attribution methods when using the navigator.
 Pages follow a common documentation structure: *Definition*, *Explanation*, *Tools/rationale for helping assessment* and *Example*.